 How do I report a bereavement?

 You will also need to send an original or certified copy of the death certificate to Civil Service Pensions who will review any monies due to or from the estate or beneficiaries.
 If the deceased was in receipt of a pension, on receipt of the notification, pension payments will be suspended.

 Please refer to the scheme guides for more detailed information.

 I think I was a member of the Civil Service Pension Scheme in the past - how do I check?

-You can request that we check any pension you may have using the information or change request form.
+You can request that we check any pension you may have by contacting us by email.

 How can I find more information about the pension scheme?